lawrenceevalyn/MASTERS-ESSAY/topic-modeling/learning-to-model.md

 1. What is the Gothic "about"?
 How do these topics change in prevalence over time?
 (Could probably be fluffed into a paper on its own if any trends emerge, but would work better in conjunction with something else.)

 2. What books are the most "Gothic-y"?
 Or, for each thing that the Gothic is "about", what books are most representative of that thing?
 (If any of these are really unexpected, could be a paper on its own, with normal-English discussion of the books in question.
-If it's basically what people already thing, would work better in conjunction with something else.)
+If it's basically what people already think, would work better in conjunction with something else.)

 So the normal thing to do would be to feed my plot summaries into Mallet, and use its results to answer 1 and 2 and make them a paper together.
 I have a lot of more complicated questions, though, that I am really interested in.
 The first three basically boil down to, "What does it look like if I sort everything into the two categories of...?"